 Illustration Geijer 1938, p.
 147

 Various excavations of the former Viking settlement of Haithabu, near Schleswig Holstein in Germany, have yielded a large amount of 10th century textile material.
-A majority of the preserved fragments were found in the harbour, and had once been clothing that had been torn up, coated with tar, and used as ship's caulking (Hägg 1984).
+A majority of the preserved fragments were found in the harbour.
+These fragments were the remains of clothing that had been torn up, coated with tar, and used as ship's caulking (Hägg 1984).
 Excavations also uncovered textile fragments from the settlement and graves of Viking Haithabu (Hägg 1991).
 Both sets of textiles have been analysed further by Hägg (2016).

 Due to the presence of tar, Haithabu harbour yields unusually well preserved textile fragments.
 However, the harbour finds provide no information on the position of each fragment on the body.
-Thus, identification of which garments each fragment belong to are based solely on their shape.
+Thus, identification of which garment each fragment belong to is based solely on their shape.
 Each garment that can be identified however, provide a fascinating glimpse of how everyday clothing may have looked.

 De många efter kroppens former snävt skurna plaggen i Hedeby, t.ex. skjortan och byxan i mansdräkten eller tunikan och hängselkjolen i kvinnodräkten, visar att den dräkthistoriska utvecklingen nu nått en nivå, där dräktens olika delar genom tillskärning och sömnad givits olika, mycket bestämda funktioner. <...>

 Klädesplagg, som huvudsakligen är sammansydda av större och mindre fyrsidiga tyglängder kan i och för sig vara funktionsbestämda, men kan inte betecknas som produkter av en avancerad tillskärarkonst.
 I sådana fall baserar sig mönstret på den i vävstolen givna formen.
 När emellertid inte de fyrsidiga och rätvinkliga tyglängderna bildar utgångspunkten för mönstret utan kroppens former, så att stoffytorna måste skäras till på diagonalen, i bågform, i kilstycken osv. uppkommer en i princip helt ny uppbyggnad av snittmönstret.
-De här analyserade mönstren vittnar om stor erfarenhet i tillskärningskonsten: såväl fastheten som elasticiteten, olika på tygets olika ledder, har utnyttjats maximalt i hängselkjolen, att döma av de bevarade fragmenten (Nr.
-14A-B). <...>
+De här analyserade mönstren vittnar om stor erfarenhet i tillskärningskonsten: <...>

 Exemplen av detta slag är många, de här anförda torde räcka till för att visa, att dräkten i Hedeby befunnit sig på ett högt utvecklat stadium.
 De många resterna av tillskärningsspill bekräftar detta intryck.